mookman288/email-concealer/README.md

   * Your fair dealing or fair use rights, or other applicable copyright exceptions and limitations;
   * The author's moral rights;
   * Rights other persons may have either in the work itself or in how the work is used, such as publicity or privacy rights.
-* Notice— For any reuse or distribution, you must make clear to others the license terms of this work.
+* Notice — For any reuse or distribution, you must make clear to others the license terms of this work.
 The best way to do this is with a link to this web page.